AdrianHorvath8/AdrianHorvath8/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Adrián+Horváth!;" />
 </h1>

-<h3 align="center">I'm a backend developer with a multiple years of hands-on experience, driven by a passion for Django.
-As a self-taught developer, I've been on a coding adventure mastering the art of backend development and contributing my skills to projects that demand both precision and innovation.</h3>
+<h3 align="center">I'm a backend developer with hands-on experience building production-grade applications using Django.
+I've worked across the full development lifecycle, from shipping solo projects to leading small teams and take pride in writing maintainable, well-structured code that serves real user needs.</h3>

 <br/>

 <div align="center">

-🎖️ Short term goal: I want to become a strong medior programmer
+🎖️ Short term goal: Continue growing as a mid-level backend developer by working on challenging, real-world problems.

 🏆 Long term goal: I want to become a senior programmer who will technically lead large projects

 🌱 I'm currently improving my skills in Django and all the technologies associated with it

-💻 I’m currently working on my own SAAS project.
+💻 I’m currently looking for new backend opportunities where I can contribute to meaningful products and grow alongside a motivated team.

  </div>